suleymanckr07/suleymanckr07.github.io/README.md

 ## Getting Started

-To get started with the Woo: AI website:
+To get started with the Turistly website:

 1. Clone the repository:
    ```